Set Current Location

 The Bonn Art Society, which manages Bonner Kunstverein, was founded in 1963.
 The aim of the founders and patrons of the society was to create a forum for contemporary art and artists.
 Local people's interest in contemporary art is aroused not only by the exhibitions, but also by discussions, video screenings, seminars and lectures.
 A lending library consisting of art books is attached to the exhibition room.
 The art can also be hired for a fee, per picture for two months.

 Elector Joseph Clemens began building the Poppelsdorf Palace in 1715.
 The most conspicuous building on the west end of the Poppelsdorf Allee, it was finished by Clemens' successor Clemens August in the year 1753.
 Poppelsdorf Palace, which stands on a square plot, reminds one of French and Italian architecture with its four wings and round arched courtyard.
 Various builders, some of them famous, like Robert de Cotte and Balthasar Neumann, have left their mark here.
 In 1818 the castle was used to house the natural sciences collection of the university, which is still located there today.
 Instead of a park, the Botanical Gardens surround the palace, which are particularly worth seeing.

 This neo-classical building, which contains one of Germany's most important Zoological collections, was built at the beginning of the 20th Century.
 The Alexander Koenig Research Museum, with its preserved animals and exhibits, offers an exciting afternoon for families.
 Over 3000 animals are on display in their natural surroundings.
-From local birds to exotic mammals and huge skeletons of extinct ostriches, its all here.
+From local birds to exotic mammals and huge skeletons of extinct ostriches, it's all here.
 The bird collection has 70,000 exhibits and is particularly extensive.
 The egg collection is just as important and unique.
 The corridor to the vivarium is also impressive, as a few living reptiles are on display.